 top of page

-FlawedMaud came about many years ago when I started making and selling bags and cushions at craft fairs and as commissions through word of mouth, however, work got in the way and I thought that my 'making' days were over.........In 2015 I trained on a course in silversmithing in Yorkshire, I wanted to create my own jewellery and love a challenge, which led to presents for family and friends, this then expanded into a small workshop, Etsy shop and FlawedMaud was reignited!
-Recently I have been selling my jewellery via maker's markets and craft fairs, having the contact with people and getting my enthusiasm for my craft across is very rewarding and I shall continue to do so, have a look at my Upcoming Markets page to see where I will be next!
+FlawedMaud came about many years ago when I started making and selling bags and cushions to supplement my income, I went to local craft fairs and also sold as commissions through word of mouth, however, life got in the way, full time work took over and I thought that my 'making' days were finished ........ .In 2015 I attened a short course in silversmithing, I wanted to create my own jewellery and love a challenge!
+This led to presents for family and friends, this then expanded into a small workshop, Etsy shop and FlawedMaud was reignited!
+I amassed so much stock which was just sitting in airtight bags, my son, Harry urged me to actually get out there and start selling it!
+So, in 2024 I started selling my jewellery via maker's markets and craft fairs.
+And I love it!
+Having contact with people and getting my enthusiasm for my craft across is very rewarding and I shall continue to do so, have a look at my Upcoming Markets page to see where I will be next!

 I use traditional techniques to make minimalistic, organic feeling jewellery using sterling silver, copper & sea glass.